 Use of lifetime trusts

 A useful tool for Inheritance Tax (IHT) planning is the use of lifetime trusts as they have beneficial qualities, such as the ability to retain control of the assets given away, tax benefits, asset protection and second generation IHT planning.

-By making a gift of assets to a trust for a group of beneficiaries (e.g. your children and grandchildren) rather than outright to individuals, the assets are protected by reducing the risk that the assets will be lost in the event of divorce or bankruptcy of the individuals.
+By making a gift of assets to a trust for a group of beneficiaries (for example, your children and grandchildren) rather than outright to individuals, your assets are protected as there is a reduced risk that the assets will be lost in the event of divorce or bankruptcy of those you want to provide for.

-Trusts are useful for second generation IHT planning as the assets held in trust are also outside of the estate of the beneficiaries for IHT purposes, meaning that they will not increase their own IHT liability on death.
+Trusts are incredibly useful for second generation IHT planning, as the assets held in trust are also outside of the estate of the beneficiaries for IHT purposes, meaning that they will not increase their own IHT liability on death.

 Disabled person’s trust

-You may set up a disabled person’s trust for someone either as a lifetime trust or in your Will on your death.
-The Trust must meet statutory requirements have tax advantages for inheritance tax, income tax and capital gains tax.
+You may set up a disabled person’s trust for someone, either as a lifetime trust or in your Will on your death.
+The trust must meet statutory requirements and can have tax advantages for Inheritance Tax, Income Tax and Capital Gains Tax depending on individual circumstances.